rht-labs/tech-exercise/docs/3-revenge-of-the-automated-testing/9-load-testing.md

     EOF
     ```
-    If the pipeline fails due to the tresholds we set, you can always adjust it by updating the `locustfile.py` with higher values.
+    If the pipeline fails due to the thresholds we set, you can always adjust it by updating the `locustfile.py` with higher values.

-      Open Repo stakater-nordmart-review to view the locustfile.py present at root folder.
+      Open repo `stakater-nordmart-review` to view the `locustfile.py` present at the root folder.

       ![load-test-locustfile](./images/load-test-locustfile.png)